 (Fell in love with my wife not the roofer.
 The roofer is handsome and all, but far too hairy).

 Everything is everywhere.
 EVERYWHERE.
 The house is the very antithesis of the modern day baby proofed abode.
 Ladders span corridors, internal roofs drop lathe and plaster bombs without a hint of warning, and the top of the house is open to the elements…..

 Not all of the elements mind you.
 Most of the elements have ****** off on holiday, leaving driving rain and unseasonally aggressive winds at the helm.
 The last time I dared to look-up from the outside, there were four men re-enacting a Fishermen’s Friend advert on top of my house.
 Clinging to the bare rafters in the eye of the storm, all for the love of the job.
 Brr-rain, heart and courage.
 There really is no place like home at the moment.

 As a result (of the loft conversion not the rain) my underpants and sock draw now reside next to the front door.
-On the inside.
-And temporarily I hasten to add.
+On the inside I hasten to add.
 File that under ‘w’ for weird.
 Or maybe ‘c’ for convenience.
 Depends if your glass is half full?

 Don’t pooh-pooh the Chaos Theory.